hammyhamza/Livecenter-Doc/README.md

 Livecenter.sharedInstance.api.getMatchList { (matches, error) -> Void in

-    //Check whether response is not nil
+    //Check if response is not nil
     if let listOfMatches = matches{

     	//pass the list of matches to the array matches